 The team’s next goal, it says, is to try and ascertain if the KROX20 in cells and the SCF gene stop working as people age.

 Hair loss treatment developments

-Minoxidil, a vasodilator that is applied directly to the scalp and used to stimulate hair growth in both men and women, was previously only used in tablet form to treat high blood pressure.
-When it was discovered to cause patients to experience unusual hair growth, it was developed accordingly as a hair loss treatment.
+Minoxidil, a vasodilator which is applied directly to the scalp and used to stimulate hair growth in both men and women, was previously only used in tablet form to treat high blood pressure.
+When it was discovered to cause patients to experience unusual hair growth

-For anyone with hair loss right now there is no reason to adopt a “wait and see” approach, however.
-Science is already significantly more advanced in this area than many people realise, as Belgravia’s Success Stories, featuring a vast array of clients photographed before and after starting their personalised treatment courses, demonstrates.
+For anyone with hair loss right now there is no reason to adopt a "wait and see" approach, however.
+Science is already significantly more advanced in this area than many people realise, as Belgravia's Success Stories